curationexperts/active-encode-demo/doc/transcoding_with_amazon.md

 Aws.config[:secret_access_key] = 'put your secret key here' Aws.config[:region] = 'us-east-1'

-# The pipeline that I set up in AWS
+# The pipeline that I set up in Elastic Transcoder
 pipeline_id = '1490715200916-25b08y'

 # The file "sample_data.mp4" has already been uploaded to the input bucket for my pipeline.